AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 #### Get Root CA

+There are two possible workflows to getting the Root CA depending on if explicit trust of EST server is enabled or disabled.

-The EST Client SHOULD make a HTTPS request to the `/cacerts` endpoint of the EST Server for the latest Root CA of the current network.
+If explicit trust of the EST Server is **Enabled**, the EST Client SHOULD make a HTTPS request to the `/cacerts` endpoint of the EST Server for the latest Root CA of the current network.
 The EST Client SHOULD explicitly trust the EST Server manually configured or discovered using Unicast DNS and not perform authentication of the EST Servers TLS Certificate during the initial request to EST Server.
-If EST Server returns a HTTP 200 response, the EST Client should use the returned Root CA to authenticate all further communication with the EST Server and NMOS APIs.
+If EST Server returns a HTTP 200 response, the EST Client SHOULD add the returned Root CA to the list of trusted Certificate authorities, replacing any previous installed Root CAs using EST.

+If explicit trust of the EST Server is **Disbaled**, the EST Client SHOULD make a HTTPS request to the `/cacerts` endpoint of the EST Server for the latest Root CA of the current network.
+The EST Client MUST perform authentication of the EST Servers TLS Certificate, using the list of publicly trusted Certificate Authorities.
+If EST Server returns a HTTP 200 response, the EST Client SHOULD add the returned Root CA to the list of trusted Certificate authorities, replacing any previous installed Root CAs using EST.

 #### Generate Certificate Signing(CSR) Request